 One of the things that we love about the Kershaw Scallion is that it offers the patented Speed Safe opening system that Kershaw has developed.
 This allows for the knife to be opened quickly and reliably.

 The knife also features a nice steel frame lock.
 This allows you to lock the knife when it is opened or closed.
-It is a very sturdy lock which will allow for you to be able to do a variety of different daily tasks.
+It is a very sturdy lock that will allow you to be able to do a variety of different daily tasks.

 Final Thoughts on the Kershaw Scallion